mfbmina/brazilian_validators/README.md

 BrazilianValidators::Phone.valid?('11999999999')
 ```

-You can check if it is an mobile number, like:
+You can check if it is a mobile number, like:
 ```
 phone = BrazilianValidators::Phone.new('11999999999')
 phone.is_mobile?